neutron-org/neutron-sdk/contracts/neutron_validator_test/README.md

-# Neutron Interchain Txs Contract
+# Neutron Test Contract for Validators

-The contract provides a convenient interface for interacting with [Interchain Txs Module](https://github.com/neutron-org/neutron/tree/master/x/interchaintxs).
+The contract provides a convenient interface for testing most important Neutron features.

-The contract responsible for providing sudo endpoint receiving various acknowledgments